SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 6. Label the Sterivex filter with a preprinted sticker.
 7. Close the Sterivex with 2 Combi-Cap Syringe Caps.

-### Sample Preservation and Storage
+### Storage and sample preservation

-Keep the Stevivex filters in a Ziplock bag in the freezer until further processing.
+1. If the Sterivex filters can be stored in the freezer, place the Stevivex filters in a good labeled Ziplock bags in the freezer until further processing.
-If there's no freezer available in the lab or on the ROV at sea, Longmire's Storage Buffer needs to be added to the Sterivex filter.
-This is done by pipetting 2 ml Longmire Storage Buffer on the Sterivex filter.
+2. If there's no freezer available, 2 ml of Longmire's Storage Buffer needs to be added with to the Sterivex filter.
+This is done by pipetting 2 ml Longmire's Storage Buffer on the Sterivex filter by using P200.
 Open the inlet cap of the Sterivex, pipet 2 ml Longmire Storage Buffer on the filter and close with the Combi-Cap Syringe Cap.
 Place the Sterivex filters in a Ziplock bag and keep at roomtemperature in the dark until further processing.

 ### Storage mag weg volgens mij (zie boven)